PacktPublishing/Pretrain-Vision-and-Large-Language-Models-in-Python/example/vision_and_scope.md

 You’ll have multiple chats available, letting you move between them as you work on different parts of the overall narrative.

 Once you have a clear written form, MovieChat can interact in the visual domain with you to generate visuals for your characters, scenes, and the overall storyboard.

+# Datasets
+Now that we have a killer idea, let's flesh out a few example datasets we could use to take some steps towards actually building this.
+You are probably already thinking about the famous ***IMDB*** dataset, with a sample available on Hugging Face [here](https://huggingface.co/datasets/imdb).
+While is is a great set of reviews, I don't actually think those would help us with producing a net new story from stratch, let alone the storyboard.
+It might be useful eventually as a signal for the quality of the movies we write, so we'll keep it on the back burner.